NimaPeykarimeh/proprefabbrush-docs/HOW_TO_USE.md

 ## 🎉 You're Ready to Create!

-PrefabBrush is designed to speed up your level design workflow while maintaining creative control.
+Prefab Brush Pro is designed to speed up your level design workflow while maintaining creative control.
 Start with simple brush modes and gradually explore the advanced features as you become comfortable with the tool.

 **Happy Painting! 🎨**